LucasRD3105/compiladores/README.md

 This repository is designed so that each part is **understandable and modular**, making it easy to extend with new features like conditionals, loops, and more complex operations.

+⚠️ Note: Currently, the project functions as an interpreter.
+Future versions aim to evolve it into a full compiler capable of generating machine code or bytecode.

 ---

 ## Project Status

 ⚠️ **Work in Progress (WIP)**

 This project is **currently under development**.
-Features are incomplete, and the compiler is evolving.
-Some parts (like the interpreter, semantic analysis, and optional extensions) are still being implemented.

-- The lexer, parser, and interpreter are functional for simple expressions and variable assignments.
+While the interpreter is fully functional for simple expressions and variable assignments, many features are still planned, including:
-- More complex statements, loops, and advanced error handling are **not yet supported**.
+- More complex statements, loops, and advanced error handling.
-- Expect **frequent updates** and occasional **breaking changes**.
+- Future compilation phases like code generation, optimization, and assembly output.

 ![status](https://img.shields.io/badge/status-in%20progress-yellow)